Kr3jzolPL/Heating_Shell_for_Box_turtle/README.md

 | Microfit 4 pin | 1       | if using Microfit inserts only for canbus                                                                 |
 | XT60H with cable | 1       | Power input 12awg                                                                |

+Printing

+Print files at least in ABS, hot and cold side can be printed using much more temperature ressistant filament but i didn't tested it, NO, Pla won't work and will melt